surajgariya00/blup-docs/wiki/logics/helper-function-section.md

 ![](../../.gitbook/assets/list-hf-addList.png)

-This node helps you to combine two lists as a single list.
+This node combines two lists into a single list.
 The length of the resultant list is the sum of the length of the first and second lists.

-For example, list1 = \[1,2,3] and list2 = \[4,5,6] and the result = \[1,2,3,4,5,6].
+For example, Input list1 = \[1,2,3] and Input list2 = \[4,5,6] and the Output list: \[1,2,3,4,5,6].

 ### List | Insert At